nat1994/addressbook-level3/doc/DeveloperGuide.md

 `* *` | user | hide [private contact details](#private-contact-detail) by default | minimize chance of someone else seeing them by accident
 `*` | user with many persons in the address book | sort persons by name | locate a person easily

+As a new user, I want to be able to see usage instructions so that I can refer to instructions when I forget how to use the App.

+As a user, I want to be able to add a person to AddressBook so that I can find that person's details when I want to at a later time.

+As a user, I want to delete a person from AddressBook so that I can remove entries of people that I no longer need.

+As a user, I want to be able to find a person by name so that I can locate the details of persons without having to go through the entire list.

+As a user, I want to be able to edit a person's details from AddressBook So that I don't have to delete and add back the same person from AddressBook.

+As a user, I want to be able to add people who may have same details for certain fields like name or email and still be able to find both of them when I try to locate them.

+As a user, I want to be hide the private contacts of other people so as to minimise the chances of someone else seeling them by accident.

 ## Appendix B : Use Cases